Remdox/Padua_Network_dataset_2025/README.md

 ![Map of road network in the province of Padova](Padova_province_network.png)

 <p align="center">
-  <b>Figura 1:</b> plot of all drivable and walkable roads in the province of Padova, Italy.
+  <b>Figure 1:</b> plot of all drivable and walkable roads in the province of Padova, Italy.
 Number of nodes: 122.728; number of edges: 304.184.
 </p>

 <br>